 Ironically, despite being ‘anti-business’, I quickly had to learn about many aspects of business in order to manage the bookshop effectively.
 I had to deal with landlords, accountants, lawyers, bank managers, suppliers and the tax authorities.
 I had to understand marketing, cash flow and contracts.
 I had to devise management systems.
 I had to manage people.

 Like many creative entrepreneurs, I had no business training and learned things the hard way, through trial and error.
 I spent sleepless nights worrying about how to pay the bills; I experimented randomly with marketing to attract more customers; and I didn’t understand the financial jargon used by our accountant.

 Knowing more about business doesn’t mean that you ‘sell your soul’ and sign up to hardcore capitalism.
-Quite the opposite; this ‘management stuff’ can help us achieve our objectives, whatever they are.
+Quite the opposite; this ‘management stuff’ can help us achieve our objectives, whatever they are, in our own way, according to our own values.
 The tools of business are neutral; people choose to use them for good or bad purposes.
-We can use these business tools to create our own version of success and a better world.
+We can use these business tools to craft our own version of success and a better world.

 Similarly, money is also useful stuff – without it, we can’t get great things done.